PRITYDAS/IMDb-Data-Analysis/README.md

 6. Show titles that earned between $1,000,000 and $3,000,000 in Gross Revenue.
 How many titles fell into this range?
 7. What are the top 5 highest budget genre movies?
-8. Show the values as a Rank (large to small) based on the year.Which year in the 4-year sample saw the highest-rated Biography films on average?
+8. Show the values as a Rank (large to small) based on the year.Which year in the 4-year sample? saw the highest-rated Biography films on average?
 The lowest?
 9. Which Title generated the strongest Profit Margin in the entire sample (across all years)?
 10. Which of the 10 countries generated the lowest average IMDb scores?